How to Monitor Kafka Database Performance

 DigitalOcean Managed Databases include metrics visualizations so you can monitor performance and health of your database cluster.

-Cluster metrics monitor the performance of the nodes in a database cluster.
+• Cluster metrics monitor the performance of the nodes in a database cluster.
 Cluster metrics cover primary and standby nodes; metrics for each read-only node are displayed independently.
 This data can help guide capacity planning and optimization.
 You can also set up alerting on cluster metrics.

-Database metrics monitor the performance of the database itself.
+• Database metrics monitor the performance of the database itself.
 This data can help assess the health of the database, pinpoint performance bottlenecks, and identify unusual use patterns that may indicate an application bug or security breach.

-View Kafka Metrics
+View Performance Metrics

-The Insights tab of a Managed Database cluster
+The Insights tab of a managed database cluster

 Note